CodeItAlone/Sammunat-LLC/README.md

 ├── index.css
 └── main.jsx

+csharp
+Copy code

-Each component has its own folder with co-located styles for clarity and maintainability.
+Each component is placed in its own folder with co-located styles for clarity and maintainability.

 ## Build & Verification
 The project was built locally using: